 In June of 1868 much of Marquette, Michigan, was destroyed by fire.
 The Wieland’s lumber mill and schooner Charley went to work, milling and delivering the lumber that would rebuild the town.
 As Duluth began booming the next year, the Wielands set up a lumber yard in Duluth on Minnesota Point.
 A great deal of timber harvested and milled at Beaver Bay was used to construct Duluth’s early homes and businesses, competing with the Wheeler mill in Oneota until Duluth pioneers J. B. Sutphin and R. S. Munger had their sawmills running in 1870.
 After the Panic of ’73 brought everything in Duluth to a halt, the Wielands turned to Canada and opened a lumber yard in Port Arthur at Thunder Bay—and slowly began to pull away from the community they had built in Beaver Bay.

-In the late 1879s the Weilands returned their focus to Duluth.
+In late 1879 the Weilands returned their focus to Duluth.
 From 1878 until 1895 they operated a tannery on the site of what is today the Grandma’s Saloon & Deli parking lot in Canal Park.
 They reopened their Duluth lumber yard in 1881.
 In 1889 they built the Wieland block, a commercial building at 26 East Superior Street designed by Oliver Traphagen.
 (The building served as the home of French & Bassett Furniture and later the Savoy Theater before becoming the offices of the Duluth News Tribune from 1901 to 1930.
 French & Bassett returned in 1959, after which a number of furniture stores used the first floor before it became a Goodwill outlet.
 The building was remodeled in 2002.)

 The Wielands were extremely enterprising, but not always successful, and consequently the history of Beaver Bay is wrapped up in speculation of what could have been.
 During the 1860s Christian Weiland guided Peter Mitchell, sent by a group of Michigan businessman, to what is now Babbitt, Minnesota.
 Mitchell was searching for gold, silver, and copper, but the trip led to the discovery of iron ore.
 Wieland apparently tried to interest the Michigan investors in purchasing land near Lake Vermilion for ore development, but they balked.
 When Charlemagne Tower opened the Vermilion Iron Range in the early 1880s, the Wielands proposed to build an ore dock for Tower’s Duluth & Iron Range railroad at Beaver Bay.
-Tower instead chose to build his ore dock at Agate Bay, today’s Two Harbors, so no ore dock nor rail line for the Weilands’ town.
+Tower instead chose to build his ore dock at Agate Bay, today’s Two Harbors, so no ore dock or rail line for the Weilands’ town.
 The D&IR also built a spur from Agate Bay to Duluth, which prompted Lake County citizens to change their county seat from Beaver Bay to what is now Two Harbors in 1886.

 The Weilands sold their Beaver Bay sawmill as large lumber companies began clear-cutting the North Shore in the 1890s.
 Their buildings were torn down in 1905, and the last raft of logs—harvested by the Alger-Smith Lumber Company—left Beaver Bay in 1910.
 By then commercial fishing had become the community’s chief economic engine.
 When Highway 1—today’s Highway 61—was constructed in the 1920s, Beaver Bay began evolving into a tourist town.
 Mrs. Frank Crastner arrived in 1921 and opened the Beaver Bay Lodge just as workman completed the stretch of highway through town.
 In 1926 a group of wealthy Twin Cities families purchased land along the shore and established the Beaver Bay Club.
 That same year Arthur Lornston, son of a commercial fisherman, turned his house into a café and installed two gas pumps in the front yard for motorists.
 By 1931 he had made several additions to the house.
 By 1960 Lornstrom had sold the café to a man named Berryman, and it became Berryman’s Café.
 Seven years later, A. Steffan was operating the establishment as the Half Way House.